panagiotamoraiti/Computer-vision-OpenCV/README.md

 </p>

 ## Project 3
 We use OpenCV library, in order to solve a multi-class classification problem.
+[Caltech 256 Image Dataset](https://www.kaggle.com/datasets/jessicali9530/caltech256)

 The program is implemented by performing the following steps:
 1. Visual vocabulary production based on the Bag of Visual Words model (BOVW).